Including Children in Your Wedding

 Include the Child/Children in Your Vows

-This can be done more than one way.
+This can be done in more than one way.
 You can speak about your commitments to each other, and the children, in the vows you say to each other, or you can recite vows to the child/children directly.
 I’m sure we’ve all seen at least one tear-jerker video on our social media feeds where the new step-father brings everyone to tears while reciting his vows to his new step-daughter.
 Speaking to the child directly will certainly make them feel important, and solidify the new family unit.

 Include Them in the Unity Ceremony

 This, of course, only applies if you’re having some type of unity ceremony.
 Popular unity ceremonies include sand, candle, and rope tying.
 During a sand ceremony, each child can pour their own color.
 This visually represents the blending of the family.
 Feel free to get creative with this, too!
 One family decided to pour their favorite candy into one large unity vase.
-The kids enjoyed choosing, and eating, their favorite candy, and it symbolized their new family status on the day.
+The kids enjoyed choosing and eating their favorite candy, and it symbolized their new family status on the day.

 Act as Escorts Down the Aisle, or Carry a Sign